AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the Transaction class behaves at each step:

-1. The user enters a new transaction using the 'add transaction' command with the lender, borrower(s), amount(s) and time specified.
+1. The user enters a new transaction using the 'add transaction' command with the lender, borrower(s) and amount(s)specified.
 2. The TransactionList class takes in the user input and creates a new Transaction object with the specified details for the specified memberList.
 3. The Transaction class parses the user input to extract the lender and borrower(s) and adds them to the transaction.
 4. The Transaction object is added to the TransactionList, which stores the list of transactions.